dietrichmax/docker-staticmaps/README.md

   - **Lat, Lon Coordinates**: Coordinates in `lat, lon` format, separated by `|`.
 You need at least two coordinates.
   - **Encoded Polylines**: You can also use [Google Encoded Polyline](https://developers.google.com/maps/documentation/utilities/polylinealgorithm "Google Encoded Polyline") format.

-The polyline will be decoded and rendered automatically.

 - **polylineStyle**: Customize the polyline with:

   | Parameter | Default   | Description                               |